IBM/ibm-spectrum-scale-install-infra/README.md

   Note that [Python 3](https://docs.ansible.com/ansible/latest/reference_appendices/python_3_support.html) is required for certain functionality of this project to work.
 Ansible should automatically detect and use Python 3 on managed machines, refer to the [Ansible documentation](https://docs.ansible.com/ansible/latest/reference_appendices/python_3_support.html#using-python-3-on-the-managed-machines-with-commands-and-playbooks) for details and workarounds.

-- **Download Spectrum Scale packages**
+- **Download IBM Storage Scale packages**

   - A Developer Edition Free Trial is available at this site: https://www.ibm.com/account/reg/us-en/signup?formid=urx-41728

-  - Customers who have previously purchased Spectrum Scale can obtain entitled versions from IBM Fix Central.
-Visit https://www.ibm.com/support/fixcentral and search for 'IBM Spectrum Scale (Software defined storage)'.
+  - Customers who have previously purchased IBM Storage Scale can obtain entitled versions from IBM Fix Central.
+Visit https://www.ibm.com/support/fixcentral and search for 'IBM Storage Scale (Software defined storage)'.

-- **Create password-less SSH keys between all Spectrum Scale nodes in the cluster**
+- **Create password-less SSH keys between all nodes in the cluster**

-  A pre-requisite for installing Spectrum Scale is that password-less SSH must be configured among all nodes in the cluster.
+  A pre-requisite for installing IBM Storage Scale is that password-less SSH must be configured among all nodes in the cluster.
 Password-less SSH must be configured and verified with [FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name), hostname, and IP of every node to every node.

   Example: